ryandvl/discord-bot-ts/README.md

 npm install
 ```

-4. Create a `.env` file, and place your Bot Token.
+4. Create a `.env` file, and place your Bot Token and MongoDB URL
 ```
 TOKEN=...
+MONGO_URL=...
 ```

 ## How to start Bot?